tmfg/digitraffic-cdk/DEVELOPMENT.md

 One-off builds can also be run with ```yarn run build```

+## Creating a new project
+Copy a previous project as a base.
+Change the project name in package.json.
+If the project is a new top-level project (such as marine/road), update the workspaces configuration in the top level package.json file.

 ## Adding dependencies
 For runtime dependencies:
 ```yarn workspace <workspacename> add dependencyname```